WWFF-FM

 WWFF-FM (93.3 MHz) is an American radio station licensed to New Market, Alabama, and serving the Huntsville, Alabama, market.
 Owned by Cumulus Media, the station broadcasts a oldies-leaning country music format branded as 93.3 Nash Icon.
 Studios are located in Athens, Alabama while its transmitter is located in Huntsville.

+However, it started as WBGY Boogie 93.
+This was a golden time in FM radio in middle Tennessee.
+It was the first FM station that had a strong signal in southern middle Tennessee.
+Some notable personalities of this era were Rusty Reynolds and Brad Bell.
+Both served as program director and morning drive DJ’s.

 History

 The station started in 1962 as WJIG-FM in Tullahoma, Tennessee (simulcasting WJIG-AM), northeast of Huntsville.
 In 1987 as WKQD-FM, the transmitter was moved to Elora, Tennessee, near the Alabama state line, and the station began serving the Huntsville market.
 Its legal station ID at that time became "WKQD-FM, Tullahoma-Huntsville."

 The station has sported various formats over the years, including disco (as "Boogie 93," WBGY-FM), CHR (as "The New Power 93 FM," WKQD), rock (as "93.3 The Ugly," WKQD), country (as "93.3 Huntsville's Country," WHVK; "93.3 The Twister," WTZT; "93.3 The Possum," WPZM; "US 93 FM," WUSX; and "93.3 The Wolf," WWFF-FM), and adult contemporary (as "Mix 93.3," WXMR).
 After an ownership change in 2003, it switched to a mainstream urban format (again branded "The All New Power 93.3"), originally playing Rap and R&B music as WHRP to compete with heritage urban station WEUP-FM.
 Over the course of several months in late 2005, the station gradually shifted from Hip Hop and R&B to Urban Adult Contemporary under the branding "93.3 WHRP, The Adult Mix."

 On April 5, 2006, Cumulus acquired 94.1 WXQW, and it immediately began simulcasting WHRP.
 On December 21, 2007, 94.1 WXQW switched to the WHRP call letters, and 93.3 was assigned WWFF-FM.
 The new WHRP maintained the Urban AC format, and on January 12, 2008, WWFF-FM switched back to country, again branded as "The Wolf".